 A simple drywall hammer can serve purpose as both war hammer and tomahawk, you also get the all steel construction and higher quality of an Estwing .

-Then there is the common rock hammer, like this Estwing, which can also be found at just about any big box hardware store or on Amazon.
-Just a little sharpening on the “tail”, oir pick side, and it can become a formidable weapon.
+Then there is the common rock hammer, like this Estwing, which can also be found at just about any big box hardware store.
+Just a little sharpening on the “tail”, or pick side, and it can become a formidable weapon.
 Again, being an Estwing, it is a quality item that will last a lifetime.
 I have Estwing hammers that I have had for almost 30 years.

 However, if you are looking for a more tactical style tomahawk or war hammer, and are planning ahead rather than acting after the fact, then you can go online and order something better suited to your needs.

-The BudK M48 brand tomahawk has a cousin in this M48 war hammer.
+The BudK M48 war hammer.
 It looks similar to the tomahawk except it has a 5 point hammer head rather than a hatchet blade.